kevbot404/zywoo-forecast/README.md

 ## Results

-I genuinely think a random number generator would do a better job than this model.
+The model showed that environmental conditions provide little to no useful signal for predicting a CS2 player's performance.
+At this stage, a random number generator might genuinely do better than the model.

 | Metric | Value   |
 | ------ | ------- |